 Limited Distribution Networks (LDNs) were originally developed to ensure safe and effective delivery of high-touch specialty medications.
-By partnering with a select group of pharmacies, manufacturers aimed to streamline handling, provide specialized clinical oversight, and improve patient support-particularly for therapies with complex storage, administration, or monitoring requirements.
+By partnering with a select group of pharmacies, manufacturers aimed to streamline handling, provide specialized clinical oversight, and improve patient support-particularly for therapies with complex storage, administration, or monitoring requirements.8

 In recent years, increased consolidation across the healthcare landscape has led to increased vertical integration of mailorder specialty pharmacies with large PBMs and payers.
-While these changes may support operational alignment for some stakeholders, they have also contributed to a disruption of the original model benefit, creating distribution environment where patients are often steered toward PBM-affiliated specialty pharmacies (PBM-SPs), regardless of provider recommendation or patient preference.
-This can create challenges for MIPs, limiting their ability to dispense medications and maintain continuity of care within the integrated oncology setting.
+While these changes may support operational alignment for some stakeholders, they have also contributed to a disruption of the original model benefit, leading to pharmacy steerage regardless of patient or provider choice..^{11,12}

 The way a distribution network is structured has a measurable impact on whether prescriptions are filled within the oncology clinic or diverted elsewhere.
 For patients treated within integrated oncology practices, the ability to fill prescriptions through their MIP supports stronger relationships, faster therapy starts, better adherence, reduced costs, and reduced fragmentation.
-In contrast, when prescriptions are routed through PBM-SPs, care coordination can be disrupted-slowing down access and limiting the oncology team's involvement in managing the patient's therapy.
+In contrast, when prescriptions are routed through PBM-SPs, care coordination can be disrupted-slowing down access and limiting the oncology team's involvement in managing the patient's therapy.^{3,4,5,14}

 Data shows that the fewer PBM-SPs included in a network, the higher the prescription capture rate within the MIP.
 In networks that exclude these entities entirely, MIPs retain 98% of prescriptions across all payers (95% in commercial plans).
-That retention drops sharply as vertically integrated pharmacies are added: with one included, MIP capture falls to 79% (40% in commercial); with three or more, retention drops to just 58% (15% in commercial plans).
+That retention drops sharply as vertically integrated pharmacies are added: with one included, MIP capture falls to 79% (40% in commercial); with three or more, retention drops to just 58% (15% in commercial plans).14